Feature engagement

 Set up usage tracking

-The usage graph only shows data if your app sends it to Atono.
-To make that happen, a developer on your team needs to set up tracking in your app with the Atono SDK.
+The usage graph only shows data if your application sends usage events to Atono.
+This requires installing and initializing the Atono SDK.

 1. Install the SDK